LEATHER CLEANINGGet the highest quality of care for your leather from San Juan County Chem-Dry

-You can prevent unnecessary wear on your leather by getting it serviced by a certified Chem-Dry Leather Cleaning Professional.
+You can prevent unnecessary wear and tear on your leather by getting it serviced by a certified Chem-Dry Leather Cleaning Professional.
 We train our Farmington technicians to be able to handle all types of leather and clean them thoroughly and efficiently.

 Leather Fading, Cuts, Scuffs & Scratches

 Leather couches and chairs are bound to experience some of the common problems associated with all leather furniture: scratches, fading, and scuffs.
 We are trained to address these problems and rectify a variety of them.
 We even have 60 stock pigment colors similar to the ones used in the tanning process to repair scrapes and scratches on leather in a way that matches the color of your leather.
 We can also revitalize color on sensitive aniline leathers.

 A professional cleaning should be scheduled every 6-12 months to keep leather in top shape.
 But outside of those deep cleanings, you’ll want to have a regular DIY cleaning schedule as well.